 Hugh McCarthy, Associate, Technology and Innovation, has contributed to a three-part series on the GDPR for Data Protection Ireland.

-This article was first published by PDP Journals and should not be re-published on any other website or publication.
+Originally published by PDP Journals and should not be re-published on any other website or publication.

 This article contains a general summary of developments and is not a complete or definitive statement of the law.
 Specific legal advice should be obtained where appropriate.